treygriffith/aks/README.md

 }
 ```

-HKP version 1 defined a variable, `mr` to designate whether a response should be machine-readable or human-readable.
-Since encryption is generally something better undertaken by machines than humans, HKP version 2 assumes all request to be machine-readable, but the responses are in formats (like JSON) that are also easily read by humans.
+HKP defined a variable, `mr` to designate whether a response should be machine-readable or human-readable.
+Since encryption is generally something better undertaken by machines than humans, HAKP assumes all request to be machine-readable, but the responses are in formats (like JSON) that are also easily read by humans.

 Each `key` can optionally contain additional properties describing the key, including the `keyid`, algorithm, etc., but the protocol only requires the `path` property.